smargelov/easy-js-modal/README.md

 # EasyJsModal

-EasyJsModal is a lightweight, easy-to-use, and customizable modal window solution for modern web applications.
-This library allows you to create a modal window with minimal code and offers seamless integration.
+EasyJsModal is a lightweight and customizable modal window solution.
+It allows you to create a modal window with a few lines of code.

 ## Features

-* Lightweight and minimal footprint
-* Easily customizable
-* Supports multiple integration options (npm, CDN)
-* No dependencies required
-* Responsive design
-* Accessible and user-friendly
-* Future development plans for nested modals, improved accessibility, and style customization through configuration
+- Easy to use and integrate into your project
+- Customizable appearance using configuration
+- Supports keyboard navigation and traps focus within the modal
+- No dependencies, lightweight, and efficient

 ## Installation